matt1432/nixos-configs/README.md

 # My NixOS configs

 TODO: add directory structure info and enforce it
-    - every root folder in the repo represents a flake output except inputs
+    - [x] every root folder in the repo represents a flake output except inputs
-    - every root folder only has a `default.nix` and subfolders for each of its attrs
+    - [] every root folder only has an optional `default.nix` and subfolders for each of its attrs
-    - in a subfolder, there should always be a `default.nix`
+    - [] in a subfolder, there should always be a `default.nix`
-    - if there is non nix code, it will be in a `config` folder
+    - [] if there is non nix code, it will be in a `config` folder
-    - redo docs
+    - [] redo docs
-    - every module should not do anything if imported
+    - [] every module should not do anything if imported
-    - all nix files that represent a module should be `default.nix` (a nix file which is imported directly can be called anything alongside `default.nix`)
+    - [] all nix files that represent a module should be `default.nix` (a nix file which is imported directly can be called anything alongside `default.nix`)

 ## AGS